Five tips for planning a market research project

 Conducting a market research project requires careful business planning to ensure your results are accurate and meaningful.
 Here are five tips to ensure you get the most valuable data possible.

 There are many online software packages available these days that make it easy for small businesses to do their own market research quickly and cheaply.
-However, to ensure your data is accurate and meaningful, your project will require careful business planning and execution.
+However, to ensure your data is accurate and meaningful, your market research project will require careful business planning and execution.

 The following five tips will help you plan your project like a pro.

-1. Identify your market research objectives
+1. Identify your market research project objectives

 Write down everything you want to learn from your research study.
 For example, if testing a new product, your objectives might be to find out: